Fedosin/installer/docs/user/openstack/README.md

 export KUBECONFIG=ostest/auth/kubeconfig
 ```

 After a finished deployment, there should be a node for each master and worker server created.
-You can check this whith the command:
+You can check this with the command:

 ```sh
 oc get nodes
 ```

-To se the version of your OCP cluster, do:
+To see the version of your OpenShift cluster, do:

 ```sh
 oc get cluster version